WinnerKID/adventuregame/README.md

 ## Welcome!

-This is a dungeon game about you reaching to the top.
-Game involves with decision making, pretty straight forward answers.
+This is an adventure gameabout you travelling an endless road of evil.
+Game involves with decision making with pretty straight forward answers.